MPAS-Dev/compass/docs/design_docs/compass_package.rst

 more general (e.g. for creating meshes or initial conditions).
-The main ``compass`` package would also include several framework modules and package, some for infrastructure related to listing, setting up and cleaning up testcases, and others for tasks common to many testcases.
+The main ``compass`` package would also include several framework modules and package, some for infrastructure related to listing, setting up and cleaning up test cases, and others for tasks common to many test cases.
 As an example of the latter, ``io.py`` defines functions for downloading files and creating symlinks.
 Here's how it would be used in the ``setup()`` function of a step: